yudhisteer/Hydra-Essentials/README.md

 # This creates an infinite loop!
 ```

-**Solution:** Design your config hierarchy carefully to avoid circular dependencies.
+Note: Design your config hierarchy carefully to avoid circular dependencies.

 -----------------------------------------------------

 ## 4. Multirun

-Hydra's multirun feature allows you to run multiple experiments by sweeping over different configuration options using the `-m` flag.
+Hydra's multirun feature allows you to run multiple experiments by sweeping over different configuration options using the `-m` or `--multirun` flag.
 This is essential for hyperparameter tuning, model comparison, and ablation studies.

-**Why use multirun?**
-- **Hyperparameter sweeps**: Test multiple learning rates, batch sizes, or architectures automatically
-- **Model comparisons**: Compare different models or loss functions systematically
-- **Ablation studies**: Test the impact of different components
-- **Reproducibility**: All experiment variations are tracked and logged
-- **Automation**: Eliminate manual script modifications for each experiment

 **How it works:**
 Multirun creates a **cartesian product** of all parameter combinations.
-If you specify 2 experiments and 3 loss functions, you get 2 × 3 = 6 total jobs.
+If you specify 2 experiments and 3 loss functions, you get `2 × 3 = 6` total jobs.
 Each job runs with a unique combination of parameters.

-**All examples in this section are located in the `multirun_04/` directory.**

 ### 4.1 Basic Multirun Setup

-We create configuration files for different experiments and loss functions:
+We create configuration files for different experiments and loss functions in the `multirun_04/configs/` directory.

 ```yaml
 #multirun_04/configs/loss_function/softmax.yaml